 Why should the rich pay more?

 As I said before, to be fair we should pay only for the amount of "government" we actually use.
-By far the primary users of the Department of Defense and Homeland Security are the rich.
+By far the primary users of the and are the rich.
 There isn't a terrorist in the world who would be interested in going after poor people or their assets.
 Cattle Ranchers feed their cattle off of public land for free.
 Timber companies harvest trees from public land for free.
 Oil companies extract oil from under American land for free.
 Miners dig minerals and ore from Americas mountains for free.
 Businessmen are allowed the privilege of owning a corporation and protection from liability as a free gift from the American people.
 Most people don't realize that corporations (as a form of business) are not a right - they are a privilege - and can be taken away.
 Power companies pollute our air.
 Paper companies pollute our water.
 Developers destroy the environment and wipe out the homes of many species.
 Factories pump carbon dioxide into the air and warm the planet.
 Other factories dump CFC's into the air and destroy the ozone in the atmosphere.
 Some companies have dumped and buried hazardous waste in the ground polluting the groundwater.
 Private cable companies string their lines over private property, private phone companies put their poles on private land and trim trees they don't own.

 Is this all bad?
 Not entirely.
 It puts people to work, makes products cheaper, and helps the economy.
 No sane person would deny this.
 But it very clearly illustrates that the wealthy use a lot more than their fair share of Earth's resources, and should pay a proportional share for the wear and tear on America's land and resources.
 That translates into a higher share of taxes.